ZhouShengsheng/sldir/README.md

 2. Restart your terminal or `source ~/.bash_profile` or `~/.zshrc`.

-If the quick installation failed, you might need to try the following manually installation.
+If the quick installation failed, you might need to try the following manual installation.

-### Manually Installation
+### Manual Installation

 1. Clone the repository: